epistemex/transformation-matrix-js/readme.md

 To synchronize a DOM element:

     elem.style.transform = matrix.toCSS();        // some browsers may need prefix

+Tip: you can also use a SVGMatrix as source for methods taking a matrix.

 See documentation for full overview and usage.